webpy/webpy.github.com/cookbook/fastcgi-lighttpd.md

 # Webpy + LightTTPD with FastCGi

-The following applies to lighttpd version 1.4.18
+The following applies on lighttpd version 1.4.18

 ##Note:
 * You may replace <code>code.py</code> with your own file name.